Noiredd/PEGAS/docs/reference.md

-stage    | s       | Hits spacebar (a single `STAGE.` command in kOS). jettison | j       | Like `stage` but accounts for the mass lost during the event (subtracting the value under `massLost` key). throttle | t       | Sets the throttle to given value (`throttle` key) - only works during the passive guidance phase. roll     | r       | Changes the roll component of vehicle attitude (pitch and yaw are dynamically calculated). delegate | d       | Calls a function passed as a [kOS delegate](http://ksp-kos.github.io/KOS_DOC/language/delegates.html).
+stage    | s       | Hits spacebar (a single `STAGE.` command in kOS). jettison | j       | Like `stage` but accounts for the mass lost during the event (subtracting the value under `massLost` key). throttle | t       | Sets the throttle to given value (`throttle` key) - only works during the passive guidance phase. shutdown | u       | Shuts down all engines with a specific name tag.
+This requires not only tagging a part in the editor, but also the engine in `vehicle` config (see above)! roll     | r       | Changes the roll component of vehicle attitude (pitch and yaw are dynamically calculated). delegate | d       | Calls a function passed as a [kOS delegate](http://ksp-kos.github.io/KOS_DOC/language/delegates.html).